IOUG Collaborate 07: Oracle Block Change Tracking Internals

 Unfortunately, I focused too much while preparing on the new areas I wanted to cover in this session, and didn’t invest enough time in reviewing the whole presentation and old material.
 Imagine my shame and embarrassment when I actually forgot a few slides and had to actually look at some of them for few seconds to recall what they were about.
 I also found that the audience was less interested than that at UKOUG in this level of internals.
 In the end, the presentation didn’t go as well as it did in Birmingham, so I learned an important lesson this day: never overestimate your knowledge of the topic and always vigorously review your presentations, even those repeatedly delivered.

 Nevertheless, there were folks very interested in the details and since I was getting those much-needed nods during my session, I had some confirmation that the audience (or at least part of it) was following the thread.
 I think next time I should include the demo in presentations with a similar level of internal details — that should make it a much better experience and more lively for the audience.

-5 comments on “IOUG Collaborate 07: Oracle Block Change Tracking Internals”
+5 Responses to “IOUG Collaborate 07: Oracle Block Change Tracking Internals”